MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/walkthrough-tracing-serial-lot-numbers.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Purchase Orders**, and then choose the related link.
 2. Choose the **New** action.
-3. Create a purchase order for vendor, Custom Metals Incorporated, by filling in the following line fields.
+3. Create a purchase order for supplier, Custom Metals Incorporated, by filling in the following line fields.

     |Item|Quantity|Lot No.|
     |----|--------|-------|